 Businesses are rarely setup in the most efficient configuration from the very beginning.
 If you happen to be one of the keen and lucky few to have the foresight to do so, congratulations.
-If not, you might be looking for advice on how to re-organize your production floor in a more lean manner.
-While the basic principles of lean assembly lines are easily found and widely known, sometimes the logistics of mapping out floor space and employees can be difficult without some assistance.
+If not, you might be looking for advice on how to re-organize your production line in a more lean manner.
+While the basic principles of lean assembly floors are easily found and widely known, sometimes the logistics of mapping out floor space and employees can be difficult without some assistance.

 With that in mind, here are a few tools that can help you map out and smoothly make your transition to or initial setup of a lean work-floor.